Ordinary33/CCC181-Web-SSIS/README.md

 # How to setup Backend:

-# Navigate to the backend directory
+ Navigate to the backend directory:

     cd backend

-# Install dependencies using Pipenv
+Install dependencies using Pipenv:

     pipenv install

-# Activate the virtual environment
+Activate the virtual environment:

     pipenv shell

-# Create and configure your environment variables
+Create and configure your environment variables

-# Copy the example file to a new .env file
+Copy the example file to a new .env file:

     cp .env.example .env

-# Now, open the .env file and add your configuration (e.g., database URI, secret key).
+Now, open the .env file and add your configuration (e.g., database URI, secret key).

-# Run the development server
+Run the development server:

     flask run

 # How to setup Frontend Frontend:

-# Navigate to the frontend directory
+Navigate to the frontend directory:

     cd frontend

-# Install dependencies using npm
+Install dependencies using npm:

     npm install

-# Start the frontend development server
+Start the frontend development server:

     npm run dev